Historical Highlights At A Glance

 Reverend Robert L. Johnson was elected Pastor in April 1948.
 Subsequently, St. John began to grow spiritually and numerically.
-We soon purchased property and built our first sanctuary at our present site – 662 South 52nd Street.
+We soon purchased some property and built our first sanctuary at our present site – 662 South 52nd Street.
 The Lord continued to bless St. John.
 The membership grew, and in 1962 we began a building fund program to purchase more land for expansion and remodeling.
 In 1966 when the remodeling began, we worshipped with the Zion Hill Baptist Church until the church was completed.

 In 1969, God gave Reverend Johnson a vision that St. John should help the needy in our community.
 The church accepted the challenge and built the 158-unit St. John Apartments at 121 West MacDonald Avenue in Richmond.
 Other accomplishments under his leadership included the organization of the Board of Christian Education, the Home Department Sunday School for the sick and shut-in, a scholarship program, the prayer warriors, membership training, the Church Library, and the Bond Program to expand the sanctuary to accommodate the growing membership.
 God blessed the Bond Program, and on Sunday, June 19, 1983, we had our “On-Site Groundbreaking Service.”
 On Sunday, April 1, 1984, we had our “Entering Program” to our present sanctuary.
 Early Morning Worship Service (8:00 AM) was introduced.
 We also purchased a van and two lots across the street for parking.

 After 37 years of faithful service, Reverend Johnson’s health began to fail, so he felt the Lord wanted him to retire.
 Pastor Robert L. Johnson’s Anniversary/Retirement Program was held in May 1985.

-The church continued in prayer that God’s will be done and that He would send us a pastor after His own heart.
+The church prayed without ceasing that God’s will be done and that He would send us a pastor after His own heart.
 We believe God answered our prayers and sent us Reverend Kevin B. Hall.
-On July 29, 1994, he was elected Pastor of St. John.
-Reverend Hall’s installation was held on Sunday, September 18, 1994.
+On July 29, 1994, he was elected Pastor of St. John, and his installation was held on Sunday, September 18, 1994.